-The Financial Transactions Reporting Act, 2000, ("-the Act") mandates that financial institutions as defined in section 3 of the Act, verify the identity of their customers in the circumstances set out in the Act.
+The Financial Transactions Reporting Act, 2000, ("the Act") mandates that financial institutions as defined in section 3 of the Act, verify the identity of their customers in the circumstances set out in the Act.

-The occasions when an Licensee SFI may obtain and rely upon written confirmation of identity from another financial institution are set out in Section IV of these Guidelines Reliance on third parties to conduct KYC on Customers2.
+The occasions when a Licensee may obtain and rely upon written confirmation of identity from another financial institution are set out in Section IV of these Guidelines 'Reliance on third parties to conduct KYC on Customers'.

-Section 3 of the Act defines "financial institution".s
+Section 3 of the Act defines "Financial Institution".